 Spring is in the air.
 And so is pollen.
 And dust.
 And that bright spring sunshine is making you realize just how, well, grimy the house has become over the long winter months in lockdown.
 It’s time for spring cleaning.

 That’s the bad news.
-But, the good news is that your kids — from four- and five-year-olds to teens — can help.
+But the good news is that your kids and teens can help.
 What’s more, adding kids and teens to the chore chart pays even more dividends: it’s an opportunity for kids to feel useful and practice taking on tasks and challenges in life.

 The benefits of giving kids chores

 Helping out around the house also helps kids develop a sense of family belonging: that sense that they’re a part of a household “team.”
 Doing chores builds your kids’ understanding of and respect for what it takes to run a household.
 After all, any kid who has had to mop the mudroom floor is going to think twice before running through the house in dirty boots.
-Chores build life skills that our kids will need when they move out and are responsible for planning and cooking their own meals, cleaning their dorm room, doing their laundry, and figuring out how to pay their own bills.
+Chores help build valuable life skills that kids will need when they move out and are responsible for cooking their own meals, cleaning their dorm room, doing the laundry, and figuring out how to pay their own bills.